kerns/dummy/README.md

 # Dummy
 =====
-Dummy is a toolkit designed to make the development, testing and presentation of web prototypes less time consuming and more realistic.
-It does so by making it easy to populate your static HTML with dynamic content, and by randomizing elements within your layout, in a way, simulating connectivity to a live database.
+Dummy is a content generation toolkit designed to make the development, testing and presentation of web prototypes less time consuming and more realistic.
+It does so by making it easy to populate static HTML with dynamic content, and by randomizing elements within a layout on subsequent loads of a document, in a way, simulating connectivity to a live database.

 Originally conceived as a tool for helping to simulate the high volume, rapidly changing content characteristics of online newspapers and magazines, it's generalized enough to benefit the early stage front-end development of any website or application with content that frequently changes in length, form or nature.

-Dummy can be useful in the early stages of a project's development, where basic questions and assumptions about how to architect the front-end must be tested and resolved to conclusion before engineers further down the Gantt diagram can begin their work of disassociating and obfuscating yours.
+Dummy can be useful in the early stages of a project's development, where basic questions and assumptions about how to architect the front-end must be tested and resolved to conclusion before engineers further down the Gantt diagram can begin their work of obfuscating yours.

-It can also been seen as a support tool for designers and front-end artisans ready to embrace the dark art of designing in-browser, as vastly different layout permutations can be generated and evaluated rapidly and with a minimum of effort.
+It can also been seen as a support tool for designers and front-end artisans ready to embrace the dark art of designing in-browser, as vastly different layout permutations can be generated and evaluated rapidly with each load of the page.
+Problems and shortcommings can be more quickly exposed.

 ### Dummy can…
 + Insert randomly selected strings of placeholder text in various lengths and formats (e.g. headline, teaser, paragraph).